ashleyd1215/CS-360-MobileArchitectProgramming/README.md

 How did you approach the process of coding your app?
 What techniques or strategies did you use?
 How could those be applied in the future?

+I wanted to make sure that the code would accurretly run.
+I hoped that all the functions would would work according to requiements listed.
+All I did was try to have all the requirements included in the app.
+As long as all the requirements were included I am happy with it.
+I will contine to use this strategy in the future.

 How did you test to ensure your code was functional?
 Why is this process important and what did it reveal?

+After writing a couple of lins of cade I would test to see if there was any errors.
+Everything was good up until the end when I got an error that I couldn't fix.
+It is a little time consuming doing it that way but it works.
+I want to learn other strategies that I can use in the future.

 Considering the full app design and development process, from initial planning to finalization, where did you have to innovate to overcome a challenge?

+I wanted my app to look different.
+I made sure that my background would catch the users attention.
+I also wanted something that would be easy to use and less time consuming.
+I believe that I achieved that with my app and hope that I can approve it in the near future.

 In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

+I believe the layouts for the screens were really successful.
+I was able to create layouts that incorperated the needed requirements.
+I believe that screen was easy to navigate and use.